ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_2.md

 ### Starting a AnkorSystem

 The first thing we'd like to do in our `main.jsx` is to create an `AnkorSystem`.
-We've already defined the dependencies for the class in the previous step.
+We've already defined the dependencies for the constructor in the previous step.
+Inside the `define` callback we put:

     :::js
     var ankorSystem = new AnkorSystem({